ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 <b>This guidance applies to all staff and contractors who work for the MOJ.</b>

-Instant messaging is a variation of email.
+Instant messaging is the near real-time exchange of electronic messages.
 It's quick and simple, making it an important way of working for everyone at the MOJ.
 The main difference is that you can send and receive messages 'instantly'.
 This lets you have interactive conversations.

-Instant messages include information such as:
+Instant messages can include information, multimedia content and attachments such as:

 - text
 - links to websites